Dunluce Castle – Incredible Medieval Castle on Cliffs in County Antrim

 Dunluce Castle County Antrim Visiting Times and Prices

 You can also book a guided tour in advance if you wish to get a more personal experience as staff take you around the site and fill you in on its fascinating history.
-Even when Dunluce Castle County Antrim is closed you can still walk around the site and take in the stunning views on offer as well as checking out the wishing well and mermaid cave.
+Even when Dunluce Castle County Antrim is closed, you can still walk around the site and take in the stunning views on offer as well as check out the wishing well and mermaid cave.

 Have you ever been to Dunluce Castle County Antrim?
 Or is it on your list of places to visit?
 Let us know in the comments below!